otrv4/otrv4/architecture-decisions/005-brace-key.md

 ### Consequences

-Using a 3072-bit DH function to produce the mix key increases the size of data messages by 56 bytes of extra key material.
+Using a 3072-bit DH function to produce the brace key increases the size of data messages by 56 bytes of extra key material.
 The increased size may cause some transport protocols to fragment these messages.